-A new National Angling Strategy, written by Substance, has been launched to encourage wider participation in the sport by focussing on new audiences and the health and well-being benefits that angling can bring.
+A new National Angling Strategy has been launched to encourage wider participation in the sport by focussing on new audiences and the health and well-being benefits that angling can bring.

-The National Angling Strategy (2019-2024) was launched today on June 20th 2019 by Environment Agency Chair Emma Howard Boyd, with members of the angling community, and Angling Trust at Get Hooked on Fishing’s Northala Fields venue in Northolt, West London.
+The National Angling Strategy (2019-2024) was launched on June 20th 2019 by Environment Agency Chair Emma Howard Boyd, with members of the angling community at Get Hooked on Fishing’s Northala Fields venue in Northolt, West London.